 Congress slaps Obama on the wrist over Libyan war

+Voice of Russia analyst and radio host Ricardo Young suggested that despite the criticism Obama faces from Congress, he will not stop the US’s involvement in the Libyan conflict.
 “We get into the situation of the United States sort of having one foot in this conflict and another foot out,” he said.
 “I think that President Barack Obama is depending on that kind of thinking, that kind of logic, to justify the presence of American involvement in these NATO strikes.”

-“I think Obama looks like a real fool, it looks like he made a real mistake to not go to Congress to get the authority,” he said.
+Michael Ratner, president of the Center for Constitutional Rights, says that by getting into the Libyan conflict, President Barack Obama is risking his political career.“I think Obama looks like a real fool, it looks like he made a real mistake to not go to Congress to get the authority,” he said.
 “But the reason you go to Congress is because you want the American people, through their representatives, to debate whether this is a good idea, a bad idea, to put a limitations on it.
 He did not do that and I think he is paying a cost.”